-Books of Secrets: Writing & Reading Alchemy
+Books of Secrets: Writing and Reading Alchemy

 Detail from An Alchemist in His Laboratory, follower of Gerard Dou, 17th century, oil on panel.
 Courtesy of Roy Eddleman.
 Photo by Will Brown.